a-synchronous/rubico/TRANSDUCERS.md

 <br />

-A `Reducer` is a function that takes two arguments - one accumulator, and some item of a reducing operation - and returns anything.
-By default in rubico's `reduce`, Promises returned from reducers are resolved before supplying their value to the next iteration.
+A `Reducer` is a function that takes an accumulator and some item of a reducing operation and returns anything.

 A `Transducer` is a function that takes a Reducer and returns another Reducer.
 This signature enables declarative, lazy processing of the items of a reducing operation.
 It also enables creating chained reducers by passing reducers to pipes of transducers.
 Imagine dominos falling over.